 - Battlefield: Bad Company: Haggard says: "Oh yeah?
 You and What Army??" in response to a demand to surrender their weapons - those giving the demands being from the US Army he just defected from.
 He apparently always wanted to say that because it sounds cool.
 Cue the rest of the US Army arriving.

-- Used in the video game Halo, when the Master Chief and a squad of marines board a Covenant ship.
+- Used in Halo: Combat Evolved, when the Master Chief and a squad of marines board a Covenant ship.
 As they arrive in the ship's cargo bay:

 - Also at the beginning of Halo 2: Sergeant Johnson spends the first cutscene lauding the new Orbital Defence Grid:

-- Cue the appearance of a Covenant fleet, who board the ODG stations and promptly blow up the Athens and the Malta with bombs, allowing a huge Covenant cruiser to pass straight through the killzone and land on Earth.
+- Cue the appearance of a Covenant fleet, who board the ODG stations and promptly blow up the Athens and the Malta with bombs, allowing a huge Covenant assault carrier to pass straight through the killzone and land on Earth.

 - From Link: The Faces of Evil